Blog

 Just think of a home with an open kitchen/living room setup and 3 bedrooms.
 With multi-stage zoning, this home can get the comfort the homeowners want and better energy efficiency.
 The zoning system allows the bedrooms and kitchen/living room to get conditioning only when they need it.
 Occupants can set back the temperature in zones they aren’t using.
 The system will automatically avoid sending conditioned air when it’s not needed.
 All of that means less conditioned air is needed.
 With multi-stage equipment, that means you’ll spend less time in second stage.
 This home will get better comfort while they save energy.

 When you’re optimizing multi-stage equipment with zoning, the first step is to use the zone weighting feature.
-When you configure the HeatPumPro, you’ll set a zone weight for each of the zones.
+When you set up the Pro Panel, you can set a zone weight for each of the zones.
 The zone weight is basically the percentage of ductwork in the zone.
 This doesn’t need to be an exact number, just an estimate.
 It’s also ok for the percentages of all zones to add up to more than 100%.
+When you pick an equipment type, the default settings will make all zones equal in weight.
+We recommend adjusting to make them closer to the real zone sizes.

-After you assign a zone weight for each zone, you’ll set the air handler threshold.
-The air handler threshold is the percentage of ductwork that needs to be calling to engage second stage.
-If the zones calling add up to less than the air handler threshold, then second-stage will be locked out.
+After you assign a zone weight for each zone, you should also check the W2 Zone Weight Threshold and the Y2 Zone Weight Threshold.
+These thresholds are the percentage of ductwork that needs to be calling to engage second stage.
+If the zones calling add up to less than the Zone Weight Threshold, then second-stage will be locked out.

 This two-story home has four zones.
 The easiest way to estimate zone weights is to divide the number of runs in each zone by the total number of runs in the system.